This is a guide covering everything about ISO.

 ISO will increase the overall brightness of your photos.

-This makes it highly favored by photographers who shoot in low-light condition, photograph fast objects at close range, or photographers that want to avoid underexposing their shots.
+This makes it highly favored by photographers who shoot in low-light conditions, photograph fast objects at close range, or photographers that want to avoid underexposing their shots.

 What Happens if ISO is Too Low?